 Many people will tell you that to change something the first step is to plan out some big action plan and then make it a habit.
-This includes things like putting it in your calendar, give yourself reminders and getting an accountability buddy.
+This includes things like putting it in your calendar, give yourself reminders, and getting an accountability buddy.
 They will talk about how long it takes to make something a habit.
 But the truth is that will only work for so long.
 You while these are all good ways of making change happen, they don’t address the core of the issue.
 Without connecting with and understanding your why, this like many other changes you have tried to make they will fall away returning you to your patterns once again.
-This is why accepting has to come first, how can you get clear on your why you want change if you aren’t clear on accepting what you are changing.
+This is why acceptance has to come first, how can you get clear on why you want to change if you aren’t clear on accepting what you are changing.

 This may sound easy, but getting clear on your why is actually the hardest step.
 Let’s look at an example, let’s say the goal is “I want to lose 30 pounds”.
 When you ask yourself what your why is you will likely say things like, I want to wear a size blank or I want to have more energy.
-But the reality is if these surface level answers where the answer you would have done it already.
+But the reality is if these surface-level answers were the answer you would have done it already.
 The real why is much deeper down.

 Take a look at this iceberg.
 You see the reasons we typically connect with are the ones above the surface.
-In fact our why is much much deeper than that.
+In fact, our why is much much deeper than that.
 So why do I want to lose 30 pounds?
 Yes I would like a smaller pant size, and yes I would like more energy, but those are all outcomes.
-In fact they have nothing to do with how I will feel or how I won’t feel when I reach my goal.
+In fact, they have nothing to do with how I will feel or how I won’t feel when I reach my goal.

-In fact the desire to lose weight really has nothing to do with the actual weight.
-It has to do with how you feel, how you want to feel and what will change with or without it.
+In fact, the desire to lose weight really has nothing to do with the actual weight.
+It has to do with how you feel, how you want to feel, and what will change with or without it.